-2018 Changes to Executive Compensation.
-On March 9, 2018, the Compensation Committee approved the 2018 Executive Bonus Plan (the "Plan").
-Information regarding the Plan was filed on Form 8-K with the SEC on March 12, 2018.
-Under the Plan, the annual 2018 Cash Bonus potential was established based on certain performance targets.
-The total 2018 Cash Bonus potential under the Plan for each eligible executive follows:
+2019 Executive Compensation.
+On January 23, 2019, the Compensation Committee approved the 2019 Base Salaries of \$575,000 for Ms. Nader and \$380,000 for each of Mr. Seavey, Mr. Waite and Mr. Maynard.
+On February 11, 2019, the Compensation Committee approved the Executive Bonus Plan for 2019 (the "Plan").
+Information regarding the Plan was filed on Form 8-K with the SEC on February 14, 2019.
+Under the Plan, the annual 2019 Cash Bonus potential is based on the achievement of certain performance targets.
+The total 2019 Cash Bonus potential under the Plan is as follows:

-Name Title Bonus Potential Marguerite Nader President and Chief Executive Officer 250% of annual salary Paul Seavey Executive Vice President, Chief Financial Officer and Treasurer 190% of annual salary Patrick Waite Executive Vice President and Chief Operating Officer 190% of annual salary Roger Maynard Executive Vice President - Investments 190% of annual salary

-Under the Plan, payment of 70% of the 2018 Cash Bonus potential is contingent upon achieving certain operational targets, including goals related to core community base rental income, core resort base rental income, membership dues revenues, core net operating income, and working capital.
-The Compensation Committee will have discretion at the end of 2018 to determine an appropriate award based on an evaluation of each of the target areas.
-Payment of the remaining 30% of the 2018 Cash Bonus potential is based on an assessment of discretionary objectives for the executive officer team, as a whole.
-In addition, if the Company exceeds by specified amounts certain operational targets relating to core community base rental income and core resort base rental income, the total 2018 Cash Bonus potential may be increased by up to an additional \$186,540, which would be shared pro-rata by the NEOs.
-2018 Cash Bonus payments will be made in cash and will be paid subsequent to the year ending December 31, 2018 after finalization of the Company's results of operations and upon review and approval by the Compensation Committee.
+Name Title Bonus Potential Marguerite Nader President and Chief Executive Officer 250% of annual salary Paul Seavey Executive Vice President, Chief Financial Officer and Treasurer 190% of annual salary Patrick Waite Executive Vice President and Chief Operating Officer 190% of annual salary Roger Maynard Executive Vice President - Investments 190% of annual salary core net operating income and expense control, and working capital.
+The Compensation Committee will have discretion at the end of 2019 to determine an appropriate award based on an evaluation of each of the target areas.
+Payment of the remaining 30% of the 2019 Cash Bonus potential is at the discretion of the Compensation Committee based on its assessment of various strategic initiatives established for the NEOs, as a whole, including the discretion to apportion the aggregrate discretionary bonus amount amongst the eligible executives.
+The amount paid to each NEO is subject to the discretion of the Compensation Committee.
+In addition, if the NEOs exceed by specified amounts certain operational targets relating to core community base rental income and core resort base rental income, the total 2019 Cash Bonus potential may be increased by up to an additional \$201,796, which would be shared pro-rata by the NEOs.
+2019 Cash Bonus payments will be made in cash and will be paid subsequent to the year ending December 31, 2019 after finalization of the Company's results of operations and upon review and approval by the Compensation Committee.